 In the last few chapters you’ve played an observational role notating the structure of arguments, flaws in arguments, and finding similar flaws.
 In this chapter we’re doing a more complex task: we’re fixing broken arguments (or weakening them).
 This is the final and hardest chapter in the Critical Reasoning course.
-The questions in this chapter will typically be in the second half of the sections, where the more challenging questions typically dwell.

 CHALLENGE: Strengthen Key Assumptions

 Strengthen Questions ask you to find statements that increase (strengthen) or decrease (weaken) your belief in the argument.
 Since the premises are taken to be true, the way to increase or decrease the belief in an argument is to increase or decrease belief in the assumptions of the argument.

 Please remember that a strengthen correct option choice will not make the argument fool-proof; it’ll just make the argument stronger.
 Similarly, a weaken correct choice will not demolish the argument completely; it’ll just make it weaker to some extent.

 Here are some examples of Strengthen Question stems (note that when it says “if true”, it means that you must accept the validity of the statement):